How Anorexia Affects the Teeth

 Finding Treatment for Anorexia

-Many patients can see good results with standard outpatient therapy, but others may benefit from the greater level of supervision and scheduling allowed by a residential program.
-People who have struggled with self-harm, substance use disorder, or who have especially severe symptoms as a result of their eating disorder may need a residential program at first to achieve the best results.
+Many patients can see results with outpatient therapy, but others may benefit from the higher levels of care.
+People who have struggled with self-harm or substance use disorder or who have especially severe symptoms as a result of their eating disorder may need a residential program or require hospitalization at first to achieve the best results.

 Resources